Hampstead Heath Circular Walk (4 or 6 miles)

 2. Follow Willow Road right to its end, passing the tree-clad Preacher’s Hill on the left.
 At the end of the road, pause for a moment outside No 2.
 This building is considered one of the most important Modernist houses in Britain, and was built as a family home by Ernö Goldfinger in 1937-9.
 It contains a number of innovations.
 It was not appreciated by everyone, however.
 Ian Fleming, the author of the Bond books, lived locally and objected to the concrete house.
 Ernö Goldfinger’s wishes prevailed, and the story is that Fleming took his revenge by naming one of his principal villains after the architect.
 2 Willow Road is now owned by the National Trust and guided tours are available.

-3. Fifty metres further on, turn left into a short section of Downshire Hill, then cross East Heath Road to go through a traffic barrier onto the Heath.
+3. Fifty metres further on, turn left into a short section of Downshire Hill, then cross East Heath Road to go past a traffic barrier onto the Heath.
 Almost immediately, turn right downhill on a broad gravel track, then left to reach the corner of the first of the Hampstead Ponds.

 The 320 hectares of Hampstead Heath are now well cared for, but it was not always so.
 In the early 19th century, the Lord of the Manor, Sir Thomas Maryon Wilson, attempted to sell off parts of the Heath for housing, and some parts of the Heath have suffered from large-scale sand extraction.